 Organizational structure, or the "anatomy of an organization" as it is sometimes called, is the second element of the framework.
-Structure consists of all formal reporting relationships and their sub-components, including, but not limited to: number of levels in the hierarchy, managers' and supervisors' span of control, and cross-departmental communication41.
+Structure consists of all formal reporting relationships and their subcomponents, including, but not limited to number of levels in the hierarchy, managers' and supervisors' span of control, and cross-departmental communication41.
 Essentially, everything related to departments and functions.

 A firm geared towards its customers and collaborators will typically align its activities to deliver superior value.
-This includes special response units or special functions like Chief Customer Officers to design, orchestrate, and/or improve customer experiences.
-Value co-creation, however, requires one additional component: a formal structure for collaboration.
-Partnering Units or Partner Management departments are common examples as such.
+This includes special response units or special functions like Chief Customer Officers to design, orchestrate, and improve customer experiences.

+Shared value creation, however, requires one additional component: a formal structure for collaboration.
+Partnering Units or Partner Management departments are common examples of such.

-Reengineering a firm's structure to support ecosystems of co-created value is an inherently difficult task.
+Reengineering a firm's structure to support ecosystems of shared value is an inherently difficult task.
 Deep structural change typically starts small via informal coordination activities that cut across existing product and functional silos.
-In this scenario, well-trained and well-incentivized members of staff not only manage evercomplex collaborator relationships but also take accountability for their actions.
+In this scenario, well-trained and well-incentivized members of staff not only manage ever-complex collaborator relationships but also take accountability for their actions.

-A great proxy for whether a firm's structure helps or hinders value co-creation is, of course, the "permeability" of its walls.
-Organizations embracing open innovation42 - or the combination of internal and external ideas as well as internal and external paths to market to advance the development of new technologies, have structures that allow ideas to be spun in and out of the firm as necessary.
+A great proxy for whether a firm's structure helps or hinders shared value creation is, of course, the "permeability" of its walls.
+Organizations embracing open innovation42 - or the combination of internal andexternal ideas as well as internal and external paths to market to advance the development of new technologies, have structures that allow ideas to be spun in and out of the firm as necessary.